- Outreach and Impact

 From whom should I request letters of recommendation?

 Ask people who know you well.
-Of the five letters required, one must be from a physician and 2 must be from basic science professors (such as a Biological science, Chemistry, etc.; applied science such as Engineering, Nutrition etc. do not count as basic science).
+Of the minimum of four letters required to use the OSU committee letter system, one must be from a physician and 2 must be from basic science professors (such as a Biological science, Chemistry, etc.; applied science such as Engineering, Nutrition etc. do not count as basic science).
 One letter must be from your major.
 Additional letters can also be from supervisors, volunteer coordinators, nonscience professors, etc. It is extremely important to build a relationship with your professors so that they can get to know you.

 When can I have letters of recommendation sent?